Who qualifies for Medicare?

 -

-There is an Medicare Advantage Open Enrollment Period (OEP) available to MA enrollees who wish to make a one-time change to their MA plan between Jan 1st and March 31st.
+There is a Medicare Advantage Open Enrollment Period (OEP) available to MA enrollees who wish to make a one-time change to their MA plan between Jan 1st and March 31st.

 -